elcritch/plotex/README.md

 # Plotex

-Pure Elixir library for producing simple plots.
-It's useful for producing streaming SVG graphs with the new Phoenix LiveView library.
-It could readily be used for other frameworks like Scenic.
+Pure Elixir library for producing simple plots time-series plots.
+Currently it only supports SVG which can be used Phoenix static or LiveView pages.

-Warning, alpha status!
-It works, but is still very rough in many areas.
-However, it implements the fundamentals for plotting data.

-See units tests for examples of producing SVG graphs.
+See units tests for more examples of producing SVG graphs.
+The SVG can be styled using CSS.

 ## Changes

 - v0.1.0 has basic plotting functionality included
 - v0.1.1 has support for NaiveDateTime (easier to convert to user local time on the fly)
 - v0.1.1 added hex package
+- v0.2.0 refactored some of the options
+- v0.2.1 added optional support for :cldr_datetime in addition to :calendar for datetime
+- v0.2.2 fixed multi-graph support, added test `output-dual.html`

 ## Next Features

-- The API and handline of the plot gutters need to be polished, including better support for changing aspect ratios
+- The API and handline of the plot gutters need to be polished
+- Better better support for changing aspect ratios
+- Legends
 - Add introspective abilities
-- Add tests and verify multiple plots can be handled
-- Make hex package

 ### Features

-Supports creating axis and scaling for both numeric (floats) and DateTime series from Elixir Streams.
-All scaling and sizing can be modified, though the config API is still a work in progress.
-The graph generation is designed to be modular.
-There's a simple SVG output module in only about ~150 lines of code which is intended to be fully customizable with CSS.
+Supports creating axis and scaling for both numeric and DateTime/NaiveDateTime series from Elixir Streams or Enums.
+Scaling and sizing can be modified with CSS used for styling everything else including font sizes.
+Graph generation is designed to be modular.

 ## Installation